 Women who smoke are more likely to get cervical cancer than those who don't.
 Taking the pill could increase a woman’s risk of cervical cancer.
 It is not clear why this is.
 Women with a weakened immune system are also more likely to get cervical cancer and so are those who have had a large number of children.

 You can view and print the quick guides for all the pages in the about cervical cancer section.

-Almost 3,400 women are diagnosed with cervical cancer in the UK each year.
-Overall, 2 out of every 100 cancers diagnosed in women (2%) are cervical cancers.
+Around 3,100 women are diagnosed with cervical cancer in the UK each year.
+Overall, about 2 out of every 100 cancers diagnosed in women (2%) are cervical cancers.
 But it is the most common cancer in women under 35 years old.

 Anything that increases your risk of getting a disease is called a risk factor.
 Different cancers have different risk factors.
 This page discusses the risk factors for cervical cancer.
 Even if you have one or more of the risk factors below, it does not mean that you will definitely get cervical cancer.